decentdao/fractal-docs/start.md

 Enter the Ethereum address of the Fractal DAO that you want to interact with.
 If the DAO exists, it will appear as a result.

 {% hint style="info" %}
-You may also search for and view any existing Safe wallet on Fractal.
+You may also search for and view any existing Safe{WALLET} on Fractal.
 {% endhint %}

 ## Explore 'Featured DAOs' built on Fractal